top of page

-"Remain cognizant of what every game or session is truly about-solving a problem or serving a purpose on the court, better.”
+"Remain cognizant of what every game or session is truly about-applying a certain law on the court, better.”

 ~ Coach Robert